Ghana – Project Share

 Minch for clean drinking water

-Ethiopia is blessed with thousands of miles of rivers.
-They rise in the green highlands and flow as a real lifeline through many dry areas.
-Even the Blue Nile gushes forth here.
+Ethiopia is blessed with thousands of kilometres of rivers.
+They rise in the green highlands and flow as lifelines through many arid areas.
+Even the Blue Nile rises here.
 So it may come as a surprise that millions of Ethiopians have no access to drinking water.
-Although most Ethiopian families live barely more than half an hour’s walk from a murky river, they often spend two to six hours travelling on foot to bring reasonably drinkable water home.
-Often the water consumed is lacking in quality.
-This leads to illnesses, high costs for medication and not infrequently to death.
-Boiling water is not an option in many regions due to the lack or high cost of firewood.
+More than 13 million Ethiopian families (about 65 million people) live barely more than half an hour’s walk from a murky river, but often travel two to six hours to bring home reasonably drinkable water.
+Another 9 million families (about 45 million people) have access to clean water within a 30-minute walk or even within their own homes, but they too repeatedly consume water of insufficient quality due to lack of clean transport containers and poor maintenance of distribution systems and water collection points.
+This leads to illness, high expenditure on medicines and, especially for under-five years old, often to death.
+Boiling water is not an option in many regions due to the lack of firewood or its high cost.

 Although the Ethiopian government has addressed this challenge and has seen success in access to clean water in recent years, there is still no locally produced technology that could begin to solve the problem.
 The use of chlorine powder requires the highest discipline, and water filtration technologies have so far only been imported.
 However, because the country chronically suffers from a lack of foreign currency, imports are hardly a solution neither.
 Moreover, imported products can hardly be repaired locally.